August 1, 2025

-Articulation disorder in children is a common speech condition that makes it difficult for a child to pronounce specific sounds or words.
-About 3-5% of pre-school children suffer from this condition, but many parents often overlook it or mistake it as a normal phase of development, thinking their child will grow out of it with age.
+Articulation disorder in children is a common speech issue that makes it hard for kids to pronounce certain sounds or words correctly.
+Around 3–5% of preschool-aged children are affected, yet many parents often overlook it, assuming it’s just a normal phase of development and that their child will naturally outgrow it.

 Articulation disorder is a type of speech sound disorder in which a child might find it difficult to pronounce certain words or sounds clearly.
 This usually leads to inaccurate or unclear pronunciation of words, causing communication to be more difficult to understand.